 - (1) Prior to issuance of each building permit, including residential dwelling units, the applicant and the applicant's heirs, successors, and/or assignees shall make a payment into the "park club" account administered by DPR in the amount of \$3,500 per dwelling unit in 2006 dollars as adjusted for inflation in accordance with the appropriate Consumer Price Index (CPI) to be determined by the M-NCPPC's Finance Department.
 At least four (4) weeks prior to application for each building permit including residential dwelling units, the applicant and the applicant's heirs, successors, and/or assignees shall request in writing from the DPR a determination of the amount of the monetary contribution required per dwelling unit. - (2) At the sole discretion of the DPR, the applicant and the applicant's heirs, successors, and/or assignees may be allowed to provide in-kind services (for the construction of the recreational facilities in the Central Park) in lieu of all or part of the required \$3,500 per dwelling unit fee in 2006 dollars.
 The value of in-kind services shall be reviewed and approved by DPR.
-Upon approval by the DPR of the provision of in-kind services, the applicant shall enter into a public

-Recreational Facilities Agreement (RFA) with M-NCPPC which establishes a description of the in-kind services to be provide, a construction schedule and bonding provisions.
+Upon approval by the DPR of the provision of in-kind services, the applicant shall enter into a public Recreational Facilities Agreement (RFA) with M-NCPPC which establishes a description of the in-kind services to be provide, a construction schedule and bonding provisions.
 The agreement shall be recorded in the Prince George's County land records by the applicant prior to the first final plat of subdivision.

-Urban Design Comment: The Urban Design staff has two conditions recommended for inclusion by The Department of Parks and Recreation are reflected in the Recommendation Section of this report, together with a condition requiring correction of the special purpose detailed site plan text where it erroneously states that the Central Park is to be located in the balance of Westphalia Center.
+Comment: The Urban Design staff has reflected two conditions recommended for inclusion by The Department of Parks and Recreation and a condition requiring correction of the special-purpose detailed site plan correcting the location of the proposed Central Park in the Recommendation section of this technical staff report.